Bounding nonminimality and a conjecture of Borovik-Cherlin: Toward an upper bound: generic transitivity

 \begin{theorem} Suppose $T$ satisfies Assumption~\ref{nlm} and let $p\in S(A)$ be a stationary type of finite rank. \begin{itemize} \item[(a)] If Conjecture~\ref{BCboundConj} holds for finite rank group actions definable in $T$ then $\nmdeg(p)\leq U(p)+3$. \item[(b)] If Conjecture~\ref{BCConj} holds for finite rank homogeneous spaces definable in $T$ then $\nmdeg(p)\leq U(p)+2$. \end{itemize} \end{theorem}

 \begin{proof} We may assume that $n:=U(p)>1$ and $d:=\nmdeg(p)>1$.
-By Proposition~\ref{gtbound} there is a stationary type $q\in S(A)$ that is interalgebraic with $p$, and a (nonmodular) minimal type $r\in S(A)$ such that $q$ is $r$-internal and such that the connected component of the binding group $G:=\aut_A(q/r)^\circ$ acts definably and generically $(d-1)$-transitively on $S:=q(\U)$.
-Since $\RM(S)=U(p)$ by internality to a minimal type, Conjecture~\ref{BCboundConj} implies that $d-1\leq n+2$.
+By Proposition~\ref{gtbound} there is a stationary type $q\in S(A)$ that is interalgebraic with $p$, and a (nonmodular) minimal partial type $r$ over the empty set such that $q$ is $r$-internal and such that the connected component of the binding group $G:=\aut_A(q/r)^\circ$ acts definably and generically $(d-1)$-transitively on $S:=q(\U)$.
+Since $\RM(S)=U(p)$ by internality to a minimal set, Conjecture~\ref{BCboundConj} implies that $d-1\leq n+2$.
 This proves part~(a).

 For part~(b), we need only rule out the extreme case when $d=n+3$.
 But in that case $(G,S)$ is a generically $(n+2)$-transitive definable homogeneous space.
 So, Conjecture~\ref{BCConj} applies and we have that $(G,S)$ is (abstractly) isomorphic to $\big(\PGL_{n+1}(F),\PP^n(F)\big)$ for some algebraically closed field~$F$.
 Fix distinct elements $b,c\in S$, let $H:=\stab(b,c)\leq G$, and consider the action of $H$ on $S$.
 Then, besides $\{b\}$ and $\{c\}$, $H$ has exactly two orbits in $S$, both of which are infinite.
 Indeed, this is the case for $\big(\PGL_{n+1}(F),\PP^n(F)\big)$ where one of the orbits is the line on which $b$ and $c$ lie and the other is the complement of that line.
 As $S$ is of Morley rank $n$ and Morley degree one, one of these infinite orbits, say $\mathcal O$, must be of rank $<n$.
 Write $\mathcal O$ as $Hd$ for some $d\in S$, and let $\widehat q$ be the generic type of $\mathcal O$ over $Abcd$.
 Then $\widehat q$ is a nonalgebraic forking extension of $q$.
 It follows, by definition, that $\nmdeg(q)\leq 3$.
 But this contradicts $\nmdeg(q)=d=n+3>4$.
 Hence, $d\neq n+3$ and we have $d\leq n+2$, as desired. \end{proof}